 1. Don't give away your personal life every time you are asked to do so

 Remember that time your mom ordered you not to accept candy from strangers?
-Well, we do that every day online, at least 52% of people do.

 No, we're not really talking about that physical gift.
 Still, the chance to show other people how incredibly cool our lives are is tempting - and it drives us to provide truly personal information.
 Then, we use that same information as password recovery questions for other services or directly as our secret key: gateway to our intimate lives.